neurosity/neurosity-sdk-js/docs/ref/index.md

 ## Thank you

 Thank you so much (Danke schön!
-Merci beaucoup!) for visiting the project and we do hope that you'll join us on this amazing journey to provide a stable and powerful interface for Notion.
+Merci beaucoup!) for visiting the project.
+We hope that you'll join us on this amazing journey to provide a stable and powerful interface for Notion.

 [link_ts_doc_base_url]: file:///Users/aj/Neurosity/notion-js/docs/
 [link_ts_brainwaves]: classes/notion.html#brainwaves